jangroth/aws-certification-notes/solutions-architect-professional.md

 * There are 4 methods of encrypting objects in S3
   * **SSE-S3**: encrypts S3 objects using keys handled & managed by AWS
   * **SSE-KMS**: leverage AWS Key Management Service to manage encryption keys
+		* But you manage the customer master key (CMK) in AWS KMS
   * **SSE-C**: when you want to manage your own encryption keys
   * **Client Side Encryption**
 * Glacier